Submit An Article to The Smart Runner

 - Your article must be your own work and be original material.

 - Your article must not have been submitted anywhere else prior to submitting here.

-- The article must not be self promotional, however, you can link to your own material to demonstrate a point.
+- The article must not be self promotional, however, you can link to your own material to show a point.

 - Your profile links etc on The Smart Runner will be do-follow so you get backlink juice.
 Happy Days!

 The audience at The Smart Runner comprises beginner, intermediate and advanced marathon and half marathon runners.

 They are women and men primarily aged between 25 to 46 years and vary in ability and experience from complete novice to those running sometimes dozens of marathons each year.

 Most members would not be classed as elite runners as times would be over 3hrs for a full marathon.
 We class elite athletes as those achieving sub 3:00:00 marathon time and sub 1:20:00 half marathon.